Bounty Hamster: Episodes

 In addition, A.I.
-(Artificial Idiocy), an episode between The Lost World and Planet of the Japes was originally slated to air as episode 21; but due to budget cuts at CITV, the episode was never made and was replaced by The Trial, a low-budget clip show episode.
+(Artificial Idiocy), an episode between The Lost World and Planet of the Japes was originally slated to air as episode 21; but due to budget cuts at ITV, the episode was never made and was replaced by The Trial, a low-budget clip show episode.
 According to co-creator Alan Gilbey, the episode would have involved a past friend of Marion now hunting the duo down in a starship.